-These are hard texts, but they are good news because they show that Jesus is God, and, therefore, worthy of all allegiance.
+These are hard texts, but they are good news because they show that Jesus is God and worthy of all allegiance.
 For if Jesus is not God, He could not have called for absolute allegiance.
 But if He is God, then anything less than a call to absolute, unqualified allegiance would have been a massive disservice to us.
 Why?
-Because Jesus would have failed to call us to place the highest possible value on that which truly is of greatest value — namely, Himself.
+Because Jesus would have failed to call us to place the highest possible value on what truly is of the greatest value — Himself.
 And that would have been equivalent to cutting us off from the highest possible joy.

 I’ve grouped the parallel texts together and then put in italics some of the notable differences that bring out additional meaning.
 Then I include some texts showing how these texts worked out in the life of Paul, which I think helps us understand them better.